PyraScript/AegisGuard/README.md

 ## Security Management

-Once installed, you can use the `manage_security.sh` script to manage Fail2Ban and UFW.
+Once installed, you can use the `manage_security` script to manage Fail2Ban and UFW.
 This script provides a user-friendly menu for various security-related actions.

 To run the security management script, use: